Application for DMD

 DAT (Dental Admissions Test)

 Official DAT scores are required of all applicants.
 Canadian DATs are accepted.
 Applicants must submit DAT results from a test taken within two years of the application date.

 American Dental Association, Department of Testing Services, www.ada.org

 The DAT must have been taken within two years of the application date.
 Official US DAT scores will be uploaded electronically into your AADSAS application.
-It may take a few weeks for your scores to be uploaded by the ADA into the AADSAS system.
+It may take a few weeks for your official scores to be uploaded into AADSAS; you may email unofficial DAT scores to firstname.lastname@example.org.